Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

     auto-reconnect.

-.. java:function:: public class IPConnection.DisconnectedListener()
+.. java:function:: class IPConnection::DisconnectedListener()

  This listener can be added with the ``addDisconnectedListener()`` function.
  An added listener can be removed with the ``removeDisconnectedListener()`` function.

- .. java:function:: public void disconnected(short disconnectReason)
+ .. java:function:: void disconnected(short disconnectReason)
   :noindex:

   This listener is called whenever the IP Connection got disconnected from a